-Nearly 1,000 students reside among three campus-managed apartment communities - Longwood Landings at Mid-Town Square, Longwood Village, and Lancer Village.
+Nearly 1,000 students reside among three campus-managed apartment communities - Longwood Landings at Mid-Town Square, Longwood Village, and Lancer Park, where Longwood's two newest residence halls, home to 454 students, and an adjacent commons building opened in August 2013.
 Some of the amenities and features of the apartments are private bedrooms (some with private baths), full kitchens (most with dishwashers), washer/dryer units, large living areas, high-speed Internet, and cable television.
 Two of the three communities have fitness rooms and one has a swimming pool and a game room.
 On campus, Wheeler and Cox Halls recently reopened following complete renovations.
 These residence halls now include elevators, air conditioning, bathrooms with ceramic tile and new fixtures, contemporary study rooms with modern amenities, and common areas with outside terraces.